AdaCore/gnatstudio/docs/users_guide/extending.rst

 By default, GPS uses the :command:`--rsh=ssh` option if :program:`ssh` is the connection tool used for the server.
-It also uses the :command:`-L` switch when transfering files to a Windows local host.
+It also uses the :command:`-L` switch when transferring files to a Windows local host.

 You can define additional arguments to rsync by using the :file:`<rsync_configuration>` tag, which accepts :file:`<arguments>` tags